The Battle of the Books: Reuse of the trope

 Swift's Battle owed a great deal to Boileau's Le Lutrin, although it was not a translation.
 Instead, it was an English work based on the same premise.
-However, John Ozell attempted to answer Swift with his translation of Le Lutrin, where the battle sees Tory authors skewered by Whigs.
+John Ozell attempted to answer Swift with his translation of Le Lutrin, where the battle sees Tory authors skewered by Whigs.
 This prompted a satire of Ozell by Swift and by Alexander Pope.

-Further, other "battles of the books" appeared after Swift's.
-Often, these were merely political attacks, as in the later Battel of the Poets (1729, by Edward Cooke), which was an attack on Alexander Pope.
-As a set piece or topos of 18th-century satire, the "Battle of the Books" was a standard shorthand for both the Quarrel of the Ancients and Moderns and the era of Swift's battle with William Wotton.
+Other "battles of the books" appeared after Swift's.
+These were merely political attacks, as in the1729 Battel of the Poets by Edward Cooke, which was an attack on Alexander Pope.
+As a set piece or topos of 18th-century satire, the "Battle of the Books" was a standard shorthand for both the Quarrel of the Ancients and Moderns, and the era of Swift's battle with William Wotton.